jedibatman/Backbone.Schema/README.md

 ```

 #### Option `collection`
 Converts value to collection, using value as an array of attributes.
 Represents as is.
+Supports a special option `reset` (by default equal to `false`).
+If option `reset` equal to `true`, collection replaces a models, otherwise will merge they with existing models.
 ```js
 schema.define('nested-collection', { collection: Backbone.Collection });